Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: The Pandora's Box Gittins index for Bayesian optimization

 \subsection{An acquisition function class for cost-aware Bayesian optimization}

 To adapt $\alpha^\star$ to the Bayesian optimization setting, we need to handle two differences: (i) $X$ does not need to be discrete, and (ii) a general probabilistic model is used for~$f$.
 Since \Cref{thm:cost-per-sample} ostensibly requires $f(x)$ to be independent of $f(x')$ for all $x\neq x'$, the key question is \emph{how to incorporate data and spatial correlations} into $\alpha^\star$.
-We propose to do so in the simplest and most obvious way: namely, at each time $t$, we plug the posterior distribution $f \given y_1,..,y_t$ in place of $f$.
+We propose to do so in the simplest and most obvious way: namely, at each time $t$, we plug the posterior distribution $f \given x_{1:t}, y_{1:t}$ in place of $f$.
 This yields three variants, depending on the precise cost-aware setting one is interested in: \1 \emph{Budget-constrained}: define \emph{Pandora's Box Gittins index (PBGI)} acquisition~function

-and $\lambda$ is a hyperparameter that should be tuned to match the evaluation budget. \2 \emph{Cost-per-sample}: we can directly apply $\alpha^{\f{PBGI}}$ in this setting as well, but now $\lambda$ is instead interpreted as unit-conversion factor which ensures costs and rewards have the same units, and the Pandora's Box stopping rule is used for deciding when to terminate the optimization procedure and return the best observed value. \3 \emph{Cost-aware anytime}---that is, without an explicit budget or cost-based stopping rule: define the \emph{Pandora's Box Gittins index with dynamic decay} $\alpha^{\f{PBGI-D}}(x)$ analogously to $\alpha^{\f{PBGI}}(x)$, but where $\lambda$ is replaced with a time-dependent $\lambda_t$ set using the Pandora's Box stopping rule.
-Specifically, first set $\lambda_1$ to an initial value, then at all times $\tau$ where the Pandora's Box stopping rule triggers, set $\lambda_{\tau+1} = \beta\lambda_\tau$, where $\beta < 1$ is the decay~parameter, otherwise set $\lambda_{t+1} = \lambda_t$.
-The advantage of this variant is that one can potentially avoid tuning~$\lambda$. \0
+and $\lambda$ is a hyperparameter that should be tuned to match the evaluation budget $B$. \2 \emph{Cost-per-sample}: we can directly apply $\alpha^{\f{PBGI}}_{t}$ in this setting as well, but now $\lambda$ is instead interpreted as unit-conversion factor which ensures costs and rewards have the same units, and the Pandora's Box stopping rule is used for deciding when to terminate the optimization procedure and return the best observed value. \3 \emph{Adaptive decay}: here, we do not have a pre-defined budget or cost-based stopping rule.
+Define the \emph{Pandora's Box Gittins index with adaptive decay (PBGI-D)} acquisition function $\alpha^{\f{PBGI-D}}(x)$ analogously to $\alpha^{\f{PBGI}}(x)$, but with a time-dependent $\lambda_t$ schedule, set according to the Pandora's Box stopping rule.
+Specifically, $\lambda_0$ is initialized to a given value, then set

+where $\beta > 1$ is a decay factor that is used to decrease $\lambda_\tau$ at any time $\tau$ when the Pandora's Box stopping rule triggers.
+The advantage of this variant is that it can be more robust to different ranges of the policy hyperparameters: we discuss this further in \Cref{apdx:PBGI-D}. \0

 To understand this acquisition function class, one can think of it via the following approximation: for the general cost-aware Bayesian optimization problem, we (a) correctly incorporate observed data into the prior to obtain the posterior, but then (b) pick new samples according to the rule that would have been Bayesian-optimal if the posterior had no correlations.
 Said differently, $\alpha^{\f{PBGI}}$ arises from exactly solving a simplified dynamic program, where the simplification is of a spatial nature, rather than the usual temporal lookahead.
 One can therefore expect this acquisition function to work best in situations where correlations are not the decisive factor for determining performance.